The main reason planes dump fuel is to reduce their weight, which is especially important when it comes to landing safely.

 These fuel jettisoning systems usually also have precise measurements about how much fuel has been released and how much remains, so pilots easily monitor their fuel situation.

-Not all planes can dump fuel.
+Not all planes can dump fuel. though.

 Most large planes, like the Boeing 747 and Airbus A380, can, but smaller planes either land overweight or carry less fuel.